hemantksingh/messup-learn/Infrastructure/Haproxy.md

 As services are containerised and become ephemeral, keeping your configurations up-to-date becomes a daunting task, especially in service mesh architectures.
 You can dynamically configure HAProxy using the

-* TCP and Unix sockets based [Runtime API](https://www.haproxy.com/blog/dynamic-configuration-haproxy-runtime-api/)
+* TCP and Unix sockets based [Runtime API](https://www.haproxy.com/blog/dynamic-configuration-haproxy-runtime-api/).
+Since this is a TCP based API you can communicate with it [using telnet or socat](https://www.youtube.com/watch?v=JjXUH0VORnE).
+Changes made through the runtime API do not persist i.e. after making a change via the API if haproxy is restarted the changes will be lost.
 * REST based [Data plane API](https://www.haproxy.com/blog/new-haproxy-data-plane-api/).
 This can be [installed](https://www.haproxy.com/documentation/hapee/latest/api/data-plane-api/installation/haproxy-community/) by downloading the Data Plane API binary from the GitHub repository.

 ## Resilience